JDACS4C-IMPROVE/docs/content/DrugResponsePrediction.rst

    Benchmark Data <CSA_Benchmark_Datasets>

 The IMPROVE project has curated a number of Drug Response Prediction Models for pan-cancer, pan-drug studies.
-Descriptions of the curated models can be found below.
+Descriptions of the curated models and links to the code can be found below.

 .. toctree::